 Searching for my Roots

-I could have never expected that a little mountain expedition would turn into a meaningful personal journey.
+I could never have expected a little mountain expedition turning into a meaningful personal journey.

 This is the setting of our today's story — it's a small village called Mijači, high up in the mountains above Valjevo, in my homeland of Serbia.
 The village has been settled by the tribe of